-Section 57(a) proscribes certain transactions between a BDC and persons related to the BDC in the manner described in Section 57(b) ("57(b) Persons"), absent a Commission order.
-Employees of a BDC are Section 57(b) persons.
-Section 57(a)(4) generally prohibits a 57(b) person from effecting a transaction in which the BDC is a joint participant absent such order.
-Rule 17d-1, the analog to Section 57(a)(4) for registered investment companies, is made applicable to BDCs by Section 57(i).
-Rule 17d-1 proscribes participation in a "joint enterprise or other joint arrangement or profit-sharing plan," which includes, pursuant to paragraph 17d-l(c), a stock option or purchase plan.
-Thus, although a comp ensation plan involving grants of Restricted Stock is not specifically covered by Section 57(a)(4) or Rule 17d-l, the issuance of Restricted Stock could be deemed to involve a joint transaction involving a BDC and a 57(b) person in contravention of Section 57(a)(4).
+Section 57(a) proscribes certain transactions between a business development company and persons related to the business development company in the manner described in Section 57(b) ("57(b) persons"), absent a Commission order.
+Section 57(a)(4) generally prohibits a 57(b) person from effecting a transaction in which the business development company is a joint participant absent an order.
+Rule 17d-1 is made applicable to business development company by Section 57(i).
+Rule 17d-1 proscribes participation in a "joint enterprise or other joint arrangement or profit-sharing plan," which includes, pursuant to paragraph 17d-1(c), a stock option or purchase plan.
+Employees and directors of a business development company are 57(b) persons.
+Thus, although a comp ensation plan involving grants of Restricted Stock is not specifically covered by Section 57(a)(4) or Rule 17d-1, the grants of shares of Restricted Stock pursuant to the Plan could be deemed to involve a joint transaction involving a business development company and a 57(b) person in contravention of Section 57(a)(4).